cfpb/design-system/docs/pages/iconography.md

   #### SVG icon basics

-  The cf-icon component provides Scalable Vector Graphics (SVG) icons for Capital Framework.
-This component can be used by itself, but is designed to work with Capital Framework.
+  The cf-icon component provides Scalable Vector Graphics (SVG) icons.
+This component can be used by itself, but is designed to work with the Design System.

   We subscribe to the guidance offered by Chris Coyier in his article, “[A Pretty Good SVG Icon System](https://css-tricks.com/pretty-good-svg-icon-system/)”, in which he concludes, “Just include the icons inline.”